 After playing film festivals around North America, Eating Buccaneers opened theatrically in Toronto and Vancouver.
 Then it premiered on The Movie Network, Movie Central and HBO Canada.
 Eating Buccaneers is now available for purchase on DVD.

-Bill Keenan Writer/Director/Producer
+Bill Keenan Writer/Producer/Director

 Bill studied film and television at Ryerson University in Toronto, winning Best Final Year Production for The Janitors, a satirical look at the rough and tumble men who risk their lives to clean a big city university.
-After graduating, joined The Second City Touring Company, where he performed and improvised comedy sketches throughout Ontario.
+After graduating, Bill joined The Second City Touring Company, where he performed and improvised comedy sketches throughout Ontario.

 Bill has also written comedy commercials—winning many international awards for his work—and had one of his TV campaigns directed by David Cronenberg.
 Bill created the “It Was A Rainy Day In Pizzaville” ads, the longest running radio campaign in Canadian advertising history.
 Bill co-wrote, directed and produced an 18-minute short comedy called The Homework Bureau that premiered at the Toronto International Film Festival (“a dead-on satire of television cop shows”).
 The Homework Bureau screened at film festivals around North America before being broadcast on The Comedy Network and Global Television (“hilarious”).